 Why Drain Flies Multiply Quickly

-They reproduce in highly moist organic material or shallow, polluted water.
+Flies in your house reproduce in highly moist organic material or shallow, polluted water.
 They feed on decaying organic matter, water, moss, or mud.
 You are likely to spot adult drain flies inside basements, kitchens, or on bathroom walls.
 Other locations that are popular drain fly hangouts are plumbing fixtures and sewer drains.

 Garbage disposals, drain traps, overflow pipes and the sides of drains, toilet or septic tanks, and most compost are all popular places to find drain fly larvae.
 In addition, you might recognize breeding sites in rain barrels, tree holes, and even dirty garbage containers.